From Christ to Jesus

 - Joseph 12 (in Genesis)

 A. Dundes Holy Writ as Oral Lit: The Bible as Folklore slightly updated by R. CarrierDuring messianic expectation, he is preaching the arrival of the Kingdom of God in either a violent or soft way.
 He is also an incredible miracles worker (1 new miracle every 20 verses in the first Gospel, all following the same pattern) and a Cynic philosopher common in the Greco-Roman world.
 Finally, despite a remarkable life, he is put to death during the Passover sacrifice in a classic martyrdom story.Nothing looks reliable while the burden of proof is on their side!
-Moreover the story makes no sense without supernatural or obvious inventions!Hypothetical reconstructed texts like Q that could be independent of Mark are mainly a list of sayings that don't contain anything related to the passion and crucifixion.
-Thus, this Jesus would have nothing in common with the one in the Epistles.
-They are unrelated.
-This kind of shallow preacher could have existed (30%), but we know very little of him, even his name.
-We know nothing about his death, not even if he went once in Jerusalem.
-He is unconnected to the birth of Christianity.Gospels Results5 - Jesus outside the BiblePhilo Tiberias JosephusBefore 110-120 CE, or even later since Ignatius & Tacitus are unreliable, the HJ is unknown to all writers:Epictetus Seneca Plutarch Pliny Suetonus- Jewish Philo of Alexandria, Justus of Tiberias, Josephus (see Interpolations)
+Moreover the story makes no sense without supernatural or obvious inventions!Hypothetical reconstructed sources like Q that could be independent of Mark consist mainly of sayings and contain nothing related to the passion and crucifixion.
+A Jesus derived solely from such material would have nothing in common with the figure presented in the Epistles.
+Such a shallow, itinerant preacher could have existed (perhaps with a probability of around 30%), but we would know almost nothing about him—not even his name.
+We know nothing about his death, nor even whether he ever traveled to Jerusalem.
+He is essentially disconnected from the origins of Christianity.Gospels Results5 - Jesus outside the BibleBefore 110-120 CE, or even later since Ignatius of Antioch and Tacitus are unreliable, the HJ is unknown to all writers:Philo Tiberias Josephus- Jewish Philo of Alexandria, Justus of Tiberias, Josephus (see Interpolations)

-- Greek & Roman Pliny the Elder, Seneca, Epictetus, Martial, Juvenal...
-Also missing from Pliny the Younger, Suetonius and Plutarch despite they all wrote about Christianity.
+Pliny the Elder, Seneca, Epictetus, Martial, Juvenal...
+Also missing from Pliny the Younger, Suetonius and Plutarch despite they all wrote about Christianity.Epictetus Seneca Plutarch Pliny Suetonus

-The lack of any HJ in so many texts contradicts much of the Gospels and tells us thateither Jesus was a nobody or he did not existEven more problematic, like in the Epistles, he is also missing from many early Christian records:Didache Shepherd Odes Felix Clement BarnabasAnd four out of five Christian apologists of the 2nd Century:- Minucius Felix
+The lack of any HJ in so many texts contradicts much of the Gospels and tells us thateither Jesus was a nobody or he did not existEven more problematic, like in the Epistles, he is also missing from many early Christian records:Didache Shepherd OdesFelix Th/Ta/At JustinAnd four out of five Christian apologists of the 2nd Century:- Minucius Felix

 - Theophilus, Tatian & Athenagoras

-We can see a more earthly Jesus in 1 Clement (Sayings) and especially Barnabas (Sayings Wonders Israel) but the figure cannot still be anchored in time.The lack of any clear reference to a HJ in so many Christian documents is much better explained by the Myth theory.The nature of Jesus in the 2nd & 3rd centuries is also a major concern for the HJ.- Catholicism was First and Majority A form of Christian faith later declared heretical, Gnosticism, preceded the establishment of orthodox beliefs and churches in whole areas like western Syria, Egypt, Antioch and Edessa.
+was really crucified...""But Christ-if has indeed been born, and exists anywhere- is unknown"Justin Martyr Dialogue with Trypho 8:6The arguments put into Trypho 's mouth must reflect a type of opposition to Christian faith which was current.
+It is not followed by any clear rebuttal.The nature of Jesus in the 2nd & 3rd centuries is also a major concern for the HJ.- Catholicism was not First and Majority A form of Christian faith later declared heretical, Gnosticism, preceded the establishment of orthodox beliefs and churches in whole areas like western Syria, Egypt, Antioch and Edessa.

-- Catholicism Clashed with Paulinism
+- Catholicism Clashed with Paulinism.

 Church father Tertullian called Paul